Ultimate Solo Trip Itinerary to Meghalaya

-Well, because for the most part of history it has remained cut off from India due to ethnic problems.
+Well, for most of history, it has remained cut off from India due to ethnic problems.
 But what entices travellers to come and see here is the mass of green found everywhere where you set your eyes.
 It is known to be the world’s wettest region and is also the home to the famous Living Root Bridges.
-This travel guide will help you plan your trip to Meghalaya in the most accommodating way.
+This travel guide will help you plan your trip to Meghalaya in the most accommodating way, especially if you’re on a Meghalaya solo trip or planning a Meghalaya budget trip.

-I travelled solo here and if you are fretting over how safe the place is, rest assured, there is nothing to worry about.
-This state will make you feel at home and you would wish that only if you could stay here forever.
+I travelled solo here, and if you are fretting over how safe the place is, rest assured, there is nothing to worry about.
+This state will make you feel at home, and you would wish that only if you could stay here forever.
+For those considering a solo female trip to Meghalaya, the locals are helpful, crime rates are low, and homestays are often family-run, adding a layer of warmth and safety to your journey.

 Flights